mouhamedanflosse/i-was-there/README.md

 ## 🚀Outcome and Learning

-Through the development of this project, I gained:
+📌Through the development of this project, I gained:

-- 📌 A comprehensive understanding of the MERN stack.
+- A comprehensive understanding of the MERN stack.
-- 📌 A better understanding of Redux and Redux-thunk, which improved my ability to manage application state effectively.
+- A better understanding of Redux and Redux-thunk, which improved my ability to manage application state effectively.
-- 📌 A better organization of folder structure, which is critical for maintaining a clean and scalable codebase.
+- A better organization of folder structure, which is critical for maintaining a clean and scalable codebase.
-- 📌 A knowledge of implementing RESTful APIs using ExpressJS.
+- A knowledge of implementing RESTful APIs using ExpressJS.
-- 📌 Experience in implementing an organized backend folder structure (routes, controllers, middleware, models, initDB file).
+- Experience in implementing an organized backend folder structure (routes, controllers, middleware, models, initDB file).
-- 📌 Experience in implementing private route backend/frontend.
+- Experience in implementing private route backend/frontend.
-- 📌 Proficiency in using MongoDB services (MongoDB Compass / MongoDB Atlas).
+- Proficiency in using MongoDB services (MongoDB Compass / MongoDB Atlas).
-- 📌 A better understanding of how data exchange between the client and server sides works.
+- A better understanding of how data exchange between the client and server sides works.

 ## Contribution